 Cherokee Specialty Care is a small non-profit facility located in Cherokee, Iowa.
-Featuring an overall grade of B-, this is likely a decent nursing home.
-This grade was right in line with the city grade in Cherokee.
-The best part of this nursing home's report card was its remarkable inspection grade.
-Inspection reports are discussed in the next section.
+Featuring an overall grade of B, this nursing home is a very good choice.
+You could definitely do much worse than this place.
+This nursing home's strong report card was highlighted by its inspection grade, which you can find in the next section.

 Cherokee Specialty Care

 Get pricing and details on Cherokee senior living options.Get Pricing

 - Has Resident Council